-From April to July 2023, the overall VCH acute productive hours per patient day was at 6.7 which is slightly worse than but close to target.
-During the past few months, the rate is close to target indicating that there is reasonable staffing levels amidst the staffing issues.
-If the rate falls below target, this may indicate units may be understaffed.
-Dependency on agency nurses at Coastal sites has increased substantially; however the agency hours are not included resulting in a low rate.
+From April to December 2023, the overall VCH acute productive hours per patient day is at 6.7 which is equal to the target.
+During the past few months, the rate is close to target indicating that there are reasonable staffing levels amidst the staffing issues.
+Of note in December PHC experienced a surge in Acute and Mental Health patient days which resulted with the rate falling below target.
+If the rate falls below target, this may indicate that the units may be understaffed.
+Dependency on agency nurses at Coastal sites has increased substantially, but agency hours are not included here resulting in a low rate.
 Work is being done to develop and review a report for the usage of agency nurses, which will be helpful but will not give an entirely accurate depiction since it will be derived from scheduling data and not from actual hours worked.

-All communities of care and Providence Health Care continue to use the Capacity Planning Tool (CapPlan) to access real-time information and managing paid hours reports for better management decision-making.
+All communities of care and Providence Health Care continue to use the Capacity Planning Tool (CapPlan) to access real-time information and managing paid hours reports for better management decisionmaking.
 We are also identifying improvement opportunities.
 For example, internal benchmarking.

 Our performance Target

-6.7 <= 6.6
+6.7 <= 6.7

 hours of direct patient care per day

-\Our target is based on our performance of the last year to date.
+Our target is based on our performance of the last year to date.